Are You a Night Owl or Early Riser?

 But B-people aren’t lazy — or less driven.

-A study from the University of Madrid found that night owls often score higher on inductive reasoning, a marker of creative and analytical thinking.
+A study found that night owls often score higher on inductive reasoning, a marker of creative and analytical thinking.
 They might not always thrive in traditional academic settings, but they often think in more abstract or unconventional ways.

 Historically, staying up after dark was seen as a bad habit.
 But that narrative started shifting in 17th and 18th century Europe, and now we understand it better.
 Circadian rhythms aren’t just about habit — they’re shaped by light exposure, seasonal changes, daily environment, and even genetics.
 Some people are just wired to wind up as the sun goes down.